-Children in nursery school are in the Early Years Foundation Stage of their education.
+Children in our Nursery School are in the Early Years foundation stage of their education.

 This is known as the E.Y.F.S.

 The curriculum has seven areas of learning outlined in national guidelines.

 We follow these guidelines as well as statutory welfare requirements.

 The curriculum is divided into main areas under the four key principles below.

 A Unique child